Dr. Alex Jimenez, El Paso's Chiropractor

 Peripheral and Central Sensitization

 Chronic pain patients sometimes believe they might be suffering from a mental health issue because they understand from common sense that touch or simple bumps produce tremendous amounts of pain or discomfort.
 Other times, it’s not the patients themselves who feel this way, but their friends and family members.
-Individuals who don’t suffer with chronic pain may witness others who have central sensitization experience pain at the slightest touch or cry out at the simplest bump.
+Individuals who don’t suffer from chronic pain may witness others who have central sensitization experience pain at the slightest touch or cry out at the simplest bump.
 However, because they don’t have the condition, it may be difficult for them to understand what someone who does is going through.

 Central sensitization has long been known as a potential consequence of stroke and spinal cord injury.
 However, it is increasingly believed that it plays a part in several different chronic pain disorders.
 It may happen with chronic low back pain, chronic neck pain, whiplash injuries, chronic tension headaches, migraine headaches, rheumatoid arthritis, osteoarthritis of the knee, endometriosis, injuries sustained in an automobile accident, and even following surgeries.
-Fibromyalgia, irritable bowel syndrome, and chronic fatigue syndrome, all appear to occur due to central sensitization as well.
+Fibromyalgia, irritable bowel syndrome, and chronic fatigue syndrome all appear to occur due to central sensitization as well.

 Central Sensitization and C Fibers